 Nasuni’s deduplication is also performed at the chunk or object level (usually at a default of 4MB chunks), resulting in less efficient WAN bandwidth utilization, local caching, and cloud data storage.

-Resilio Connect WAN Optimization
+Resilio Platform WAN Optimization

 While Resilio uses TCP for local transfers, it uses a proprietary WAN acceleration protocol for transfers over WAN and edge networks known as Zero Gravity Transport™ (ZGT).